 So, unless you're making a pudding with your tapioca pearls, skip the soaking part.
 Add them to the water only AFTER the water has reached the boiling point.
 Make sure the tapioca pearls boil in plenty of water.
 Four cups of water for every cup of dried tapioca pearls is a good starting point.
 More won't hurt but less water is not recommended.

 Follow these steps to make tapioca pearls for any recipe:

 - Bring 4 cups of water to a boil.
 Add 1 cup of tapioca pearls, stir and bring back to the boil.

 - Reduce heat to a simmer and cook, stirring often, until the pearls are translucent.
 The tapioca pearls never cook all at the same time.
-Some will still have an opaque center when most are fully translucent and that is OK.
+Some will still have an opaque center when most are fully translucent.
+Stir to evenly distribute the heat.